jimbaker/js-on-js/talk.md

 * But really just a languages geek!
 * Core developer of Jython
 * Co-author of *Definitive Guide to Jython* from Apress
-* Previous jobs include Canonical (worked on Ubuntu Server), Sauce Labs
+* Previous jobs include Canonical (worked on Juju), Sauce Labs

 # JavaScript on JavaScript